 For example, Microsoft developed Unity to aid developers in making Xbox games but now unity is used for making games for several platforms such as PS3, PS4, AppleTV, etc.

 Unity supports both C++ and C# making it one of the most accessible engines out there.
-Another widely popular engine is the Unreal Engine that is one of the oldest engines around and is primarily based on C++.
+Another widely popular engine is the Unreal Engine, one of the oldest engines around and primarily based on C++.